josephwilk/amrita/README.md

       [a: 1, :b 2] |> contains {:a, 1}
     end

-    fact "! negates a predicate" do
+    fact "! negates a checker" do
       [1, 2, 3, 4] |> ! contains 9999

+      10 |> ! equal 11
     end

     fact "contains works with strings" do